 With the exception of Work for the Dole, the Employment Fund may be used to pay for Supervisor costs, if the costs are associated with the actual supervision of Participants on the Activity and not for any other tasks or services already paid for under the Deed.
-Refer to the Employment Fund and the Documentary Evidence requirements.
+Refer to the Employment Fund Chapter for further information on what can be claimed through the Employment Fund and the Documentary Evidence requirements.